-Rising diabetes rates are a problem for all Americans—but they have hit African American, Latino, and Native American communities hardest.
+Rising diabetes rates are a problem for everyone—but they have hit Black, Latino, and Native American communities hardest.
 Members of these communities are about twice as likely as whites to be diabetic, they face higher diabetes-related mortality rates, and they suffer disproportionately from complications such as kidney damage and lower-limb amputations.

 Multiple causes drive these disparities.
 Lower incomes, combined with historical and perceived racism encountered in the health care system, make it harder for people of color to access both healthy food and health care.
 Barriers to health care access—including a shortage of community-based clinics, lack of personal transportation, and high out-of-pocket prescription drug costs—make diagnosing and managing diabetes particularly challenging in many communities of color.

 Findings: food access, diabetes rates, race, and income